elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Upgraded the BaseOS image on Exoscale, Citycloud, Safespring and AWS to contain the Kubernetes control plane container images.
 This will require full reinstallation of Kubernetes and apps.
+- Exoscale now uses a stable EIP as public endpoint for the control plane.

 ### Release notes
 - To migrate your CK8S config to use the new backend config file run `./migration/v0.2.x-v0.3.0/migrate-tf-config.bash`
 - No migration script is available for the terraform changes to safespring and citycloud.
 Manual migration might be possible.
 - No migration script is available for cert-manager.
 A new cluster is required.
+- No migration path is available for the control plane EIP on Exoscale.
+The clusters must be recreated.

 ### Added